-Now that you have your treatment plan, it’s time to get prepare your mind and body to cope.
-This is also known as PRE-habilitation
+Now that you have your treatment plan, it’s time to prepare your mind and body for treatment.
+This is known as ‘Prehabilitation’

-The following resources to help prepare yourself for breast cancer treatment.
-These resources are safe no-matter your treatment plan whether it includes chemotherapy, surgery, endocrine therapy, or radiation.
+The following resources will help prepare yourself for breast cancer treatment mentally and physically.
+These resources are beneficial for any type of breast cancer treatment including surgery, chemotherapy, endocrine therapy, and radiation therapy .

-If you have NOT had your initial appointment yet, be sure to visit the “Before Your First Appointment” Page
+If you have NOT had your initial appointment yet, visit “Before Your First Appointment”

-Prehabilitation is any activity that aims to build your body’s tolerance and resilience to breast cancer treatment.
+Prehabilitation is any activity that aims to build your tolerance and resilience to breast cancer treatment.

 Examples of prehabilitation activities includes: